 Now that we have a sense of the history of the CBR, we can discuss why CMS issues CBRs.
 Well, CMS is mandated and required by law to protect the Trust Fund from any improper payments, or anything else that may compromise the Trust Fund.
 CMS employs a number of strategies to meet this goal, which include education of providers, early detection through medical review, and data analysis.
-And CMS considers the CBR process to be an educational tool that supports their efforts to protect the trust fund.
+And CMS considers the CBR process to be an educational tool that supports their efforts to protect the Trust Fund.
 CBRs serve several purposes on the provider side as well.
-The CBR program helps to support the integrity of claims submission, and early detection of any outliers in your billing processes can help to guide a compliance program that will help to support compliant operations in your own organization and taking a closer look at specific coding guidelines and billing procedures can increase education and improve future billing practices.
+The CBR program helps to support the integrity of claims submission, and the adherence to coding guidelines.
+This helps to encourage correct clinical billing.
+Early detection of any outliers in your billing processes can help to guide a compliance program that will help to support compliant operations in your own organization and taking a closer look at specific coding guidelines and billing procedures can increase education and improve future billing practices.